-Three Months Ended June 30, Six Months Ended June 30, 2021 2020 2021 2020 Clinical \$ 4,940 \$ 830 \$ 8,450 \$ 1,401 Preclinical 2,549 929 4,855 2,321 Research and development tax credits (1,696) (399) (2,851) (739) Total research and development expenses \$ 5,793 \$ 1,360 \$ 10,454 \$ 2,983
+- Three Months Ended June 30, Six Months Ended June 30, · 2022 2021 2022 2021 Clinical \$ 8,237 \$ 4,940 \$ 16,098 \$ 8,450 Preclinical 2,863 2,549 5,462 4,855 Research and development tax credits (2,331) (1,696) (4,531) (2,851) Total research and development expenses \$ 8,769 \$ 5,793 \$ 17,029 \$ 10,454

 Research and development activities are central to our business model.
-We expect our research and development expenses to increase substantially for the foreseeable future as we continue to ramp up our clinical development activities and incur expenses associated with hiring additional personnel to support our research and development efforts.
-Our research and development expenses may vary significantly based on factors such as:
+We expect our research and development expenses generally to increase as we advance our clinical development programs.
+The amount and timing of our research and development expenses may vary significantly based on factors such as:

-the number and scope of clinical studies needed for regulatory approval; the number and scope of preclinical and investigational new drug (IND)-enabling studies; the phases of development of our product candidates; the progress and results of our research and development activities; the length of time required to enroll eligible subjects and initiate clinical trials; the number of subjects that participate in the clinical trials; potential additional safety monitoring requested by regulatory agencies; the duration of subject participation in the trials and follow-up; the cost and timing of manufacturing of our product candidates; the timing, receipt and terms of any marketing approvals from applicable regulatory authorities; the hiring and retention of research and development personnel; the degree to which we obtain, maintain, defend and enforce our intellectual property rights; and $\frac{1}{2}$ the extent to which we establish collaborations, strategic partnerships or other strategic arrangements and the performance of any related third parties.
+- the number and scope of clinical studies needed for regulatory approval; - · the number and scope of preclinical and IND-enabling studies; - the phases of development of our product candidates; - the progress and results of our research and development activities; - $\bullet\,$ the discontinuation of any of our programs; - the length of time required to enroll eligible subjects and initiate clinical trials; - the number of subjects that participate in the clinical trials; - potential additional safety monitoring requested by regulatory agencies; - the duration of subject participation in the trials and follow-up;

+- the cost and timing of manufacturing of our product candidates; - the timing, receipt and terms of any marketing approvals from applicable regulatory authorities; - the hiring and retention of research and development personnel; - the degree to which we obtain, maintain, defend and enforce our intellectual property rights; and - the extent to which we establish collaborations, strategic partnerships or other strategic arrangements and the performance of any related third parties.